Discover the Top 15 Indiana Dunes Hiking Trails

 Here are fifteen of our favorite hikes for you to try the next time you want to enjoy the great outdoors:

 The 3 Dune Challenge – Indiana Dunes State Park

 Challenge yourself, your friends, and your family to climb three of the tallest sand dunes at Indiana Dunes State Park.
 The 1.5-mile trail is the toughest in the park, with 552 vertical feet to climb.
 The reward: breathtaking views and the title of Dune Conqueror.
 The self-guided hike begins at the Nature Center and is completed each year by people of all ages.
 Take plenty of water and be realistic about your abilities.
 If you get tired, stop for a rest or take a shortcut back to the Nature Center.
 And don’t forget to share your #3DuneChallenge adventure with us on social media!
 Find us @IndianaDunes on Instagram and Twitter.

 2401 Village Point, Chesterton

-A five-mile trail system provides the chance for a fast hike, leisurely walk, or even some great cross-country skiing in the winter.
-A total of 157-acres showcase a stunning mixture of nature and architecture.
+This five-mile trail system provides the chance for a fast hike, leisurely walk, or even some great cross-country skiing in the winter.
+A popular spot for photography, the preserve features wooden boardwalks, creek overlooks, bridges, and beautiful landscaping.
+The 157-acres showcase a stunning mixture of nature and architecture.

 1618 N. Mineral Springs Rd., Porter